ibm-cloud-docs/event-notifications/en-destination-webhook.md

 ---

-{:codeblock: .codeblock}
-{:external: target="_blank" .external}
-{:important: .important}
-{:note: .note}
-{:pre: .pre}
-{:screen: .screen}
-{:shortdesc: .shortdesc}
-{:tip: .tip}
+{{site.data.keyword.attribute-definition-list}}

 # Webhooks
 {: #en-destinations-webhook}

 A webhook represents a service destination, where an incoming notification can be consumed programmatically.
-For example, an incoming notification about an event can trigger a webhook destination to a back-end microservice to act based on the content of the incoming notification.
+For example, an incoming notification about an event can trigger a webhook destination to a backend microservice to act based on the content of the incoming notification.
 {: shortdesc}

 ## Configuring a webhook destination